 President Ramaphosa to receive Part 1 of State Capture Report

-President Cyril Ramaphosa will on Tuesday receive the first part of the report of the Judicial Commission of Inquiry into Allegations of State Capture from the Commission’s Chairperson, Acting Chief Justice Raymond Zondo.
+President Cyril Ramaphosa will today receive the first part of the report of the Judicial Commission of Inquiry into Allegations of State Capture from the Commission’s Chairperson, Acting Chief Justice Raymond Zondo.

 According to the Presidency, the Commission’s final report will be submitted to the President in three parts.